A multiple criteria methodology for priority based portfolio selection: Interaction with actors involved: A behavioral and socio-technical approach

 \begin{itemize}[label={--}] \item Category $C_1$: This category contains the projects with low priority. \item Category $C_2$: This category contains the projects with medium priority. \item Category $C_3$: This category contains the projects with high priority. \item Category $C_4$: This category contains the projects with very high priority. \end{itemize}

-First, the analysts started by asking the expert if he could identify in the performance table representative projects of each category, or at least for some of the categories.
+First, the analysts started by asking the DM if he could identify in the performance table representative projects of each categories, or at least for some of the categories.
 This was not possible.
 He found the task difficult given the set of projects provided in the performance table.

-Then, along with the expert, the analysts made a graphical representation of all criteria scales, one after the other, on the same sheet of paper and asked if he could draw a representative project of category $C_1$.
-After some reflection they drew an action with the following profile: $b_{1,1} = [L(1), \, 20\%,\, M-L(5),\, L(1),\, L(1),\, 1000m^2,\, M-L(5),\, L(1)]$.
+Then, along with the DM, the analysts made a graphical representation of all criteria scales, one after the other, in the same sheet of paper and asked if he could draw a representative project of category $C_1$.
+After some reflection they draw an action with the following profile $b_{1,1} = [L(1), \, 20\%,\, M-L(5),\, L(1),\, L(1),\, 1000m^2,\, M-L(5),\, L(1)]$.

 The process was repeated for the other categories.
-Table \ref{tab:refact} presents the set of representative actions that were co-constructed during the interaction process between the analysts, from one side, and the expert, from the other side.
+Table \ref{tab:refact} presents the set of representative actions that were co-constructed during the interaction process between the analysts, from one side, and the DM, from the other side.